LOS ANGELES CUSTOMS BROKERS AND FREIGHT FORWARDERS ASSOCIATION, INC.

-Only members in good standing shall participate in meetings and be allowed to vote.
+Only regular members in good standing shall be allowed to vote.
 Firms or corporations shall vote by an accredited representative as provided in these Bylaws.
 Each such member shall have one vote.
 Voting by proxy shall not be allowed.

 11. PERIOD OF MEMBERSHIP

 The period of membership shall be one calendar year.

 1. ANNUAL MEETINGS

 The regular meeting of the members shall be held in Los Angeles County by the fifteenth of February of each year.
 Such meeting may be postponed not more than ten (10) days when deemed advisable by the Board of Directors.